 The Foundation intends to have an annual fundraiser, an annual fund appeal, and will participate in the annual Giving Partner Challenge through the Community Foundation of Sarasota County.
 All donations to the Foundation are tax-deductible.

-In addition to Quillen, the four-member Board of Directors consists of: Kelly Caldwell, Treasurer; Lt.
-Debra Kaspar, and Anne Rollings, Directors.
+In addition to Quillen, the four-member Board of Directors consists of: Kelly Caldwell, Capt.
+Debra Kaspar (Ret.), Peter Abbott, and Anne Rollings, Directors.
 The Board will be solely responsible for fundraising and granting to families.
 Our Foundation Administrator is Kim Noyes.